Akalanka47000/bashaway-questions-2023/easy/stone-age/QUESTION.md

 ## Output / Evaluation Criteria

 - Execute and get the output of the pascal script given within the src directory on the console

+- Make sure that you clean up the directory after any necessary installations or downloads